jadielucas/IP_Project/README.md

 ### Libraries:

-1. Make sure you have a good control of extern noises
+1. Minimize external noise interference

-2. Put SilentPico on the center of your table
+2. Place SilentPico at the center of the table

-3. Make sure the tables are on a great distance of each other (2mt recommended)
+3. Ensure tables are spaced adequately (2 meters recommended)

-4. Connect SilentPico to Wi-Fi or wait 1 minute for Local Running
+4. Connect SilentPico to Wi-Fi or wait 1 minute for Local Mode

-5. Now, if the users noise be louder than threshold, SilentPico will notify them and librarians about the noise.
+5. SilentPico will notify users and librarians if noise exceeds the threshold

+Note: SilentPico performs best in quiet environments.
+For other contexts, ensure proper noise control.

 **SilentPico runs better on quite places, if you need to apply SilentPico on another context, make sure you had a good noise control.**